Miky88/ModularDiscordBot/README.md

 # ModularBot
-Discord Modular Bot with Custom Plugin support.
+Discord Modular Bot with Custom Module support.
 ## Installation
 1. Clone or download the repository
 2. Run `npm install` on the repo's folder